Debug Callback Failures

 Developers can run the Entropy callback themselves to see the reason for the failure.

-function on the Entropy contract on your blockchain.
+To run the callback, invoke the revealWithCallback function on the Entropy contract on your blockchain.

 The function has the following signature:

-This call requires the chain ID, contract address, and four arguments.
-The chain ID and contract address can be retrieved from Contract Addresses.
+)This call requires the chain ID, contract address, and four other arguments.
+The chain ID and contract address can be retrieved from Chainlist and Fee Details page.
 Export these values as environment variables for later use:

 export CHAIN_ID=blast

-Three of the arguments can be retrieved from the request transaction's event logs.
+export ENTROPY_ADDRESS=0x5744Cbf430D99456a0A8771208b674F27f8EF0FbThree of the other arguments can be retrieved from the request transaction's event logs.

 Look at the event logs of the request transaction in a block explorer.

-You should see a RequestedWithCallback
+You should see a RequestedWithCallback event emitted from the Entropy contract.

 Copy the following values from the event into environment variables: